Prarabdha14/Titanic-Survival-Prediction-with-AdaBoost/README.md

-# Titanic-Survival-Prediction-with-AdaBoost
-This repository explores the prediction of passenger survival on the Titanic using the AdaBoost algorithm.
-The project includes exploratory data analysis (EDA) to understand the data and feature engineering to improve model performance.
-GridSearchCV is used to find the optimal hyperparameters for the AdaBoost model.
+Key Features:

+Data Loading and Preprocessing: Includes data loading, handling missing values, feature engineering (e.g., one-hot encoding categorical variables, creating new features), and data splitting.

+Exploratory Data Analysis (EDA): Visualizes data distributions, identifies correlations between features and survival, and explores potential biases.

+AdaBoost Model Training: Trains an AdaBoost classifier with decision trees as base estimators.

+Hyperparameter Tuning: Utilizes GridSearchCV to find the optimal hyperparameters for the AdaBoost model, such as the number of estimators and learning rate.

+Model Evaluation: Evaluates model performance using metrics such as accuracy, precision, recall, F1-score, and AUC-ROC.